 That’s only 30% awareness and 10% of them taking action!

 Those numbers increased significantly afterward, and now most are either contributing or working towards it.

 Can I Contribute To Both a 401k and 457b Plan?

-Yes, you can contribute to both at the same time and up to the maximum allowed by the IRS, which in 2022 is $20,500 for each account.
+Yes, you can contribute simultaneously, and up to the maximum, the IRS allowed in 2023 is $22,500 for each account.

-If you contribute the max to each account you could defer $41,000 each year towards retirement.
+You could defer $45,000 each year towards retirement if you contribute the max to each account.
 This is not accounting for any catch-up provisions.